caden-jarrett/vending-machine-tracker/README.md

 ## User Stories

 ```
-User Story 1 of 3
+User Story 1 of 3 X

 As a visitor
 When I visit a vending machine show page